 - What to expect in their first semester as a computer science student

 When and where will this program be held?

-For 2021, this program will run fully online for 3-weeks, starting Monday August 9 until Friday August 27.
-Eligible students will participate in asynchronous CS lessons and also have the opportunity to attend synchronous community-building activities, workshops and first-year info-sessions.
-Students admitted to the program are not eligible to move into the dorm early.
-Students in the program will move into their dorms at the same time as the rest of the first-year class.
+For 2022, this program will run for 3-weeks online from Monday August 1 until Friday August 19, and 4-days in-person from Wednesday August 24 until Saturday August 27.
+Eligible students will participate in online and in-person CS lessons and in-person community-building activities, workshops and first-year info-sessions.
+Students admitted to the program are eligible to move into their fall dorm room early on Tuesday August 23.

 Frequently Asked Questions

 Do you have to concentrate in CS to apply for the Mosaic+ Transition Program?

 No. You do not need to concentrate in CS if you want to apply.
 Students with a general interest in CS are eligible to apply.
 Brown University students do not declare their concentration until their sophomore year.

 How much does the Mosaic+ Transition Program cost?